sarahciston/codingcare/posts/guide.md

 ## 1. We are works in progress.
 We create who we are together.

+>"What I like about code collective is that it's a community of friends as well as resources.
+That's where I can feel like we're all going on a journey of learning and discovery together."
+>>Katherine Yang, she/her, BA Media Arts + Practice, Minor Linguistics, Minor Computer Science

 ### who are we?

 Code Collective is a self-organizing community of artists, students, makers, people from all backgrounds——especially including those who have not done much or any coding before.
 We meet regularly to develop our programming practices in a flexible, co-working, co-learning setting.

 I started organizing the collective as an intersectional intervention after experiencing how programming cultures have intimidated and discouraged so many of us.
 I noticed the need for supportive spaces that value our diverse capacities to learn.
 After my own false starts learning to code, and after a few joyful experiences that showed me it could be otherwise, I craved a space where I felt welcome and free to explore without constraint.

 We come from many spaces where we struggled to find our fit.
-We are artists, activists, first-gen students, never-ever coders, CS majors, writers, dancers. linguists, neuroscientists, trans kids, queer folks, staff and teachers, independent learners.
-We all find different ways into code and community.
 Maybe we were even convinced there was no home for us, no one to understand what we were trying to make or do.
 Maybe we were not sure ourselves--it was only a gut feeling, a glimmer.
 Something drew us toward tinkering, but we kept hitting walls, getting frustrated, hearing it shouldn't or couldn't be done.

-We come from media art, literature, theatre, linguistics, physics, music, communication, and sometimes computer science--and we're never quite sure we completely belong there.
-Our interests exceed the bounds of what our specializations offer and what our vocabularies describe.
+We remind new arrivals that: *If you have an inkling or a fear that code might be for you, it probably is.
+Welcome.*

+We are artists, activists, first-gen students, never-ever coders, computer science majors, writers, dancers, linguists, neuroscientists, trans kids, queer folks, staff and teachers, independent learners.
 We come from all career stages and from all levels of expertise.
 We come from many cultures, sexualities, and genders; and many of us do not come to programming from a STEM-education pipeline.
-Aligned in our interest in coding, we see our many differences as strengths and opportunities to learn and connect.

-Our approach is fully interdisciplinary, intersectional, and iterative.
-We remind new arrivals that: *If you have an inkling or a fear that code might be for you, it probably is.*
+Our interests exceed the bounds of what our specializations offer and what our vocabularies describe.
+We all find different ways into code and community.

+### we acknowledge difference and power

-*We are committed to interdisciplinary intersectional practices and making.
-We make sure this is embedded in and extends beyond our own work by including workshops and group research that focuses on algorithmic bias and other issues in computation that affect bodies in relationship to technology unequally.*
+Aligned in our interest in coding, we see our many differences as strengths and opportunities to learn from one another.
+We are committed to interdisciplinary, intersectional, iterative making.
+We make sure this is embedded in and extends beyond our own work, through our gatherings [...] [by including workshops and group research that focuses on algorithmic bias and other issues in computation that affect bodies in relationship to technology unequally.]

-We draw members from all fields ~~(Cinema, Engineering, Humanities, Drama, Dance, Neuroscience, Spacial Sciences)~~, from all career stages ~~(undergrad, PhD students, faculty, staff, independent learners)~~, and from all levels of technical expertise ~~(video games professor, code artist, pure novice who has never touched code before)~~.
-We come from many cultures, sexualities, and genders; and many of us do not come to programming from a STEM-education pipeline.

 >"For me, I could figure out how to code but I didn't really know what to use for what, and for the specific things I like.
 Also part of the issues here is there's so many things you could do, right?"